a-ishiyama/rjags-demo/README.md

 # UK excess deaths 2020-22 modelling with RJAGS
 Author: Akira Ishiyama

-This is a repo for the individual project of the module 'Statistical Programming'.
+This is a repo for the second individual project of the module 'Statistical Programming'.

  Code to examine the number of excess deaths in the UK for the year 2020-22.